-Be careful using these brand name hospitals in the center of Bangkok, though.
-As I noted, I use Praram 9 hospital, which is 5 or so stops from Asok on the MRT line.
-The service is excellent and the pricing is cheaper than those more centrally situated.
+The further you travel out of the center of Bangkok the cheaper hospital care is likely to be.
+As I noted, I have used Praram 9 hospital, which is 5 or so stops from Asok on the MRT line.
+The service is excellent and the pricing is notably cheaper than those more centrally situated.

 If you are hospitalized in a private hospital you can expect to pay 20,000 to 30,000 Baht per night.
 If it's a critical emergency then the cost of treatment could be as much as 100,000 Baht per night.